RTLS stands for Real-Time Location System that can locate and track anything, anyone within a defined zone that is covered by radiofrequency.

-Every RTLS system incorporates a combination of hardware and software to create an enclosed indoor positioning network.
+Every RTLS solutions incorporates a combination of hardware and software to create an enclosed indoor positioning network.
 This meshed system uses several active Radio-Frequency Identification (RFID) readers placed throughout the area to receive the radio signals sent by active RFID tags that are attached to equipment, merchandise, or worn by personnel.

 The signal contains vital information about the location and status of each object or person inside the network, which is sent to your servers to be processed by RTLS software.